Revivalistics

 The book is divided into two main parts that match the book subtitle: From the Genesis of Israeli (Part One) to Language Reclamation in Australia and Beyond (Part Two).
 These parts reflect the author's “journey into language revival from the ‘Promised Land’ to the ‘Lucky Country’”.[2]
 "Applying lessons from the Hebrew revival of the late nineteenth and early twentieth centuries to contemporary endangered languages, Zuckermann takes readers along a fascinating and multifaceted journey into language revival and provides new insights into language genesis."[3]

-The first part of the book provides a radical analysis of the so-far most famous case of language revival: the reclamation of Hebrew, which took place in 1880s-1930s.
+The first part of the book provides a radical analysis of the most famous case of language revival: the revival of Hebrew, which took place between the 1880s and the 1930s.
 This analysis contradicts the conventional accounts that the language of the Hebrew Bible is now miraculously re-spoken by modern Israelis.
 As Rokhl Kafrissen, the New York-based cultural critic and playwright, puts it: "Rather than being a continuation of ancient and mishnaic Hebrew", the result of the Hebrew reclamation according to Zuckermann is "a new language, one whose intrinsic character reflects the mother tongues of its creators."[4]

 This part consists of Chapters One to Five:

-• Chapter One argues that the language emerging from the Hebrew reclamation should be called Israeli.
-Israeli is Zuckermann's glottonym (language name) for what is otherwise known as Modern Hebrew.
+• Chapter One argues that the language emerging from the Hebrew reclamation should be called Israeli (otherwise known as Modern Hebrew).
 According to this chapter, Israeli is a hybridic revival language resulting from cross-fertilization between Hebrew and Yiddish, as well as with other languages that – like Yiddish – were spoken by the Hebrew revivalists.
 In Zuckermann's terms, Israeli is “a mosaic rather than Mosaic tout court”.[5]
 According to Kafrissen, "one of the most interesting aspects is how Zuckermann explores (and conceptualizes) the Yiddish substrata of ‘Israeli.’
 Not just Yiddish words that have been brought into the language, but the innumerable direct translations (calques) from Yiddish to ‘Israeli’, as well as carried over linguistic forms."[4]

 • Chapter Two demonstrates in detail that grammatical “cross-fertilization” between the language being revived and the revivalists’ first languages is inevitable even in the case of successful “revival languages”.
 According to Zuckermann, “revival languages” contradict the tree model in historical linguistics.
 A tree model implies that a language has only one parent, but Zuckermann argues that successful “revival languages” follow the congruence principle, which is statistical and feature-based.[6]
 According to Timothy Haines, "Zuckermann advocates acceptance of 'hybridism' rather than 'purism', with a recognition that to be reclaimed and remain a living, accreting language, loanwords and grammatical cross‐fertilizations are unavoidable, particularly from the revivalists' mother tongues."[7]
 "Zuckermann's revivalistics 'discards any imprisoning purism prism … Hybridization results in new diversity, which is beautiful.' (p.
 209 [of Revivalistics])."[7]